kendlbat/webuntis_api/README.md

 ```
 <br><br>
 Please note that I am in no way affiliated with Untis GmbH.
-I hold no responsibility for misuse of this projekt.[^mitlicense]
+I hold no responsibility for misuse of this project.[^mitlicense]

 [^mitlicense]: As specified in the `MIT License`